-OLeaving the battery connected causes the electrical components (clock etc) to make the battery discharged, resulting the over discharge of the battery.
+battery ○ Leaving the connected causes the electrical components (clock etc) to make the battery discharged, resulting the over discharge of the battery.
 In this case, the repair or replacement of the battery is not included in the warranty.
-If you do not drive for four weeks or more, disconnect the battery from the vehicle.
+If you do not drive for four weeks or more. disconnect the battery from the vehicle.